Yomguithereal/levenshtein-lte1/README.md

 # levenshtein-lte1

-The [Levensthein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is infamoulsy known to run in `O(n * m)` time, `n` & `m` being the respective lengths of the considered strings.
+The [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is infamoulsy known to run in `O(n * m)` time, `n` & `m` being the respective lengths of the considered strings.

 But, most of the time, people just want to know whether the Levenshtein distance between two strings is below a given threshold.
 What's more, especially when targeting the English language, this threshold is often 1 or 2 (1 usually for the very similar [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance), for the reason explained in [this](https://dl.acm.org/citation.cfm?doid=363958.363994) seminal paper).

-But people often miss that you can develop a custom implementation of the Levenshtein & Damerau-Levensthein distance limited to 1 that can be way more performant.
+But people often miss that you can develop a custom implementation of the Levenshtein & Damerau-Levenshtein distance limited to 1 that can be way more performant.

 This library exposes such an implementation for the JavaScript language.
 It runs in `O(m)` time, `m` being the length of the shortest string.
 It also does not need to rely on auxiliary memory.